Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 one must have -fallow-argument-mismatch at the Makefile's $(FC) line and type $ make -i (the switch -i for ignoring mismatch signals).
 The TOOLS directory is typed just like $ make.
-It is 10.7 MB for the latest libscalapack.a. \*) Test by Debian 12 OS
+It is 10.7 MB for the latest libscalapack.a. \*) Good test results by Debian 12, but serious bugs at Scalapack of Debian 13 (Nov.
+2025).

 The arch.make file and mpifort for the MPI and OMP case are the followings (the upper half of the arch.make):